AsynchronousAI/cobalt/other-platforms.md

 > - Unsupported platforms
 > - Interpreter is not available for some platforms
 > - Consoles will have issues when being compiled on posix systems
-> - Raptor is ready to be supported but will need some work
 # JIT Consoles
 ## Building for console
 ### XBOX One